My read-only home

 It’s still not enough to alias ls="ls -A"

-but that would be a bit excessive and wouldn’t look much cleaner anyways.
+, but that would be a bit excessive and wouldn’t look much

-Some people have asked me how I lay out my $HOME
+I have been asked, how I lay out my $HOME

 > tree -L 2